Tornio: History

 The delta of the Torne River has been inhabited since the end of the last ice age, and there are currently (1995) 16 settlement sites known in the area, similar to those found in Vuollerim (c.
 6000–5000 BC).
 The Swedish part of the region is not far from the oldest permanent settlement site found in Scandinavia.
 A former hypothesis that this region was uninhabited and colonised from the Viking Age onward has now been abandoned.

 Until the 19th century, inhabitants of the surrounding countryside spoke Finnish, and Kemi Sámi, a language of the Eastern Sami group, while those of the town were mainly Swedish-speaking.

 The name 'Tornio' is an old Finnish word meaning "war spear": the city is named after the river.
 To Swedish it was borrowed as Torneå after Torne å, an alternative name of the river.

 The town received its charter from the King Gustavus Adolphus on 12 May 1621, and was officially founded on the island of Suensaari.
 At that time, it was the northernmost city in the world.
 The charter was granted in recognition of Tornio being the hub of all trade in Lapland throughout the 16th century.
 It was the largest merchant town in the North at the time, and for some years ranked as the richest town in Sweden.
 Despite the lively trade with Lapland and overseas, the population of the town remained stable for hundreds of years at little over 500.

 During the 18th century Tornio was visited by several expeditions from Central Europe which came to explore the Arctic.
-The most notable expedition (1736–1737) was led by a member of the Académie française, Pierre Louis Maupertuis, who came to take meridian arc measurements along the Meänmaa which would show that the globe is flattened towards the poles.
+The most notable expedition (1736–1737) was led by a member of the Académie française, Pierre Louis Maupertuis, who came to take meridian arc measurements along the Torne Valley which would show that the globe is flattened towards the poles.
 The church spire at Tornio was one of the landmarks used by Maupertuis in his measurements.
 The church was constructed in 1686 by Matti Joosepinpoika Härmä.

 Illustration in Finland framstäldt i teckningar edited by Zacharias Topelius and published 1845-1852.

 The Lapland trade on which Tornio depended started to decline in the 18th century, and the harbour had to be moved downriver twice as a result of the rising of the land, which made the river too shallow for navigation.
 However, the greatest blow to the wealth of the town came in the last war between Sweden and Russia in 1808, which saw the Russians capture and annex Finland.
 The border was drawn through the deepest channel of the Muonio and Tornio rivers, splitting Lapland into two parts, with deleterious effects on trade.
 Tornio ended up on the Russian side of the border by special request of the Russian czar.
 The Swedes developed the village of Haaparanta (present day Haparanda) on their side of the border, to balance the loss of Tornio, and Tornio became unilingually Finnish.